 Participation in the 50th Anniversary Fellowship Program for Scholars in Medicine

 Fellowships are funded by HMS, HSDM, Affiliated Institutes, Departments, Divisions, Centers or private donors.
-Participation in the Shore Fellowship Program allows recipients to receive the recognition of having received a grant.
 All recipients and their families, sponsors, and mentors are invited to the annual Eleanor and Miles Shore Scholars in Medicine Celebration.
 This is a wonderful event during which the Dean honors each fellowship recipient in the presence of families, friends and peers.

-Applicants for those fellowships selected by the HMS/HSDM selection committee are assessed for academic promise and personal need.
+2. Those selected by the HMS/HSDM selection committee.
+These fellowships are assessed for academic promise and personal need.

 - Academic promise (accounts for 2/3 of score) is evaluated based on the merits of the project and the support reflected in the department head/sponsor letter.